bigfix/bfdocker/besserver/README.md

 the values of `DB2INST1_PASSWORD` and `--hostname` in `build.sh` and when you start containers from the final image.

-2. Set the BF_ACCEPT environment variable to true to accept the BigFix licence.
+2. Set the BES_ACCEPT environment variable to true to accept the BigFix licence.
 Optionally set the BigFix version using BES_VERSION Then run the build script:

   ```
-  # BES_VERSION=9.2.6.94 BF_ACCEPT=true bash ./build.sh
+  # BES_VERSION=9.2.6.94 BES_ACCEPT=true bash ./build.sh
   ```

 3. Start a container: